-Pledges Receivable - Pledges receivable that are expected to be collected within one year are recorded at net realizable value.
+Contributions Receivable - Contributions receivable that are expected to be collected within one year are recorded at net realizable value.
 Amounts that are expected to be collected in future years are discounted, if material, to estimate the present value of future cash flows.
-Estimated discounts at September 30, 2019 were considered immaterial.
+Estimated discounts at September 30, 2020 and 2019 were considered immaterial.
 An allowance for doubtful accounts is established and accounts written off as needed based upon factors surrounding the credit risk of specific donors.
-At September 30, 2019, pledges from two donors represented 62% of gross pledges receivable.
+At September 30, 2020 and 2019, contributions receivable from two donors represented 84% and 62% of gross contributions receivable, respectively.